harrybooth/harrybooth.github.io/index.md

 ## About me

 I studied Mathematics at the University of Warwick (MMath), before entering the world of work (finance).
-At some point I realised that a scratch had not been fully itched, and therefore embarked on the Scientific and Data Intensive Computing course at University College London on a part-time basis.
+At some point I realised that a scratch had not been fully itched, and I therefore embarked on the Scientific and Data Intensive Computing course at University College London on a part-time basis.
 I completed the course in September 2021, receiving a distinction.

 ![Image](src)